-Currently the following international and camp experiences are being offered but can be subject to change:
+Currently the following international and camp experiences are being offered and are subject to change:

 The goal of this rotation is to provide an intercultural pharmacy experience encompassing medical, social and humanitarian issues.
 Each student pharmacist becomes an integral part of a medical team consisting of various backgrounds including: medicine, nursing and pharmacy to provide care to those with limited or no access to care and medications in rural regions within Ecuador.

 Adventures in the Amazon (People For Peru) – This is a joint experience between the College of Nursing and CPPS through an organization called People for Peru.
-The goal of this rotation is to provide an experience for both nursing and pharmacy student by assessing and implementing global community health through nursing AND pharmacy services to the people and communities in the Amazon region of Peru
+The goal of this rotation is to provide an experience for both nursing and pharmacy students by assessing and implementing global community health through nursing AND pharmacy services to the people and communities in the Amazon region of Peru.

 Vietnam Health Clinic (VHC) is a non-profit organization dedicated to improving health care services and access to the underserved population of Vietnam.
-The foundation of VHC’s mission is based upon the belief of equal opportunity healthcare for all.
-The fourth year pharmacy student will participate as a member of an interdisciplinary medical team made up of pre-and professional health students and doctors in a synergistic effort to provide the necessary knowledge and training to minimize health disparities in Vietnam.
+The foundation of VHC’s mission is based upon the belief of equal opportunity health care for all.
+The fourth year pharmacy student will participate as a member of an interdisciplinary medical team made up of students and doctors in a synergistic effort to provide the necessary knowledge and training to minimize health disparities in Vietnam.

 Fourth year student pharmacists assigned to this international rotation will be exposed to all aspects of community pharmacy practiced in the UK including National Health Service, reimbursement mechanisms, NHS contracts, prescription pricing bureau, professional organizations.
 The community pharmacy is part of the Co-Op chain and located in Cardiff (the capital of Wales) about two and a half hours by train west of London.